Zainab1998-lmu/Jamming-detection-Using-Spectrum-Analyzer-/README.md

 - Sweep For Sweep Jamming Signals.
 - Gaussian For Gaussian Jamming Signals.
 <h1>Training and Validating The DT Algorithm</h1>
-From "Training tDecision Tree algorithm" File.
+From "MATLAB Code For Training and Validation The decision Tree algorithm" File.

-Training the model with 14,000 distinct samples.
-<h1>Decision Tree Validation</h1>
-Validating the model with new dataset, and exporting the classification reports (Precision, Recall, F1 scores) and multi-class heatmapped confusion matrices.
+Training the model with 2800 distinct samples and validating the model with new dataset, and exporting the classification reports (Precision, Recall, F1 scores) and multi-class heatmapped confusion matrices.